-It’s a bit neater than bit.ly links, where the URL would look like this: http://bit.ly/2qA77oq
+It’s a bit neater than the default bit.ly links, where the URL would look like this: http://bit.ly/2qA77oq

-This is also super handy for putting in Instagram posts – while the URLs aren’t hyperlinked, if they are short and catchy, they are much easier for people to remember to type in your site.
+This is also super handy for putting in Instagram posts or podcasts – while the URLs aren’t hyperlinked, if they are short and catchy, they are much easier for people to remember to type into their web browser.

 I’ve posted a few times about the awesomeness of Canva.
 Canva is a tool which makes beautiful graphic design a simple drop-and-drag process.
 It can design everything from Instagram posts, Facebook covers, to flyers and powerpoints.

-If you level up to paid, your business colour palette can be saved as a default, you can share team resources and you can in once-click change the size of the posts for other platforms.
+If you level up to a paid account, your business colour palette and fonts can be saved as a default, you can share team resources and you can in one click change the size of the posts for other platforms.

 About Rachel Beaney